bigwiv/Biopython-cn/chr10.rst

 as well as the `documentation for programmatic access of ScanProsite <http://www.expasy.org/tools/scanprosite/ScanPrositeREST.html>`__.

-You can use Biopython°Øs ``Bio.ExPASy.ScanProsite`` module to scan the Prosite database from Python.
+You can use Biopython‚Äôs ``Bio.ExPASy.ScanProsite`` module to scan the Prosite database from Python.
 This module both helps you to access ScanProsite programmatically, and to parse the results returned by ScanProsite.
 To scan for Prosite patterns in the following protein